kaspaza/book-library/README.md

 # book-library

 ### Description
-This is a CRUD type application which allows you to manage books and authors on a database using an API.
+This is a CRUD type application which allows you to manage books and users on a database using an API.

 ### Technology used: